Anti-Masonic Party: Party foundation

+Early religious anti-Masonic sentiment sought to avoid political involvement, mostly believing it to be a corruption of Christianity.
+However, after the death of Morgan, many began to believe the society was harmful to the integrity of American government and elections.
+Anti-Masonry officially became a political issue in Western New York in early 1827, when many local mass meetings resolved not to support Masons for public office.
+The Anti-Masonic Party opposed Jacksonian Democracy, exemplified in New York by the Bucktails of Senator Martin Van Buren and the rival Clintonian faction of Governor DeWitt Clinton.
+The party also initially opposed the National Republican Party of President John Quincy Adams because it included Masons, but by 1830 the Anti-Masons had attracted many National Republicans to the fold, including Adams himself.

-Anti-Masonry became a political issue in Western New York, where early in 1827 many mass meetings resolved not to support Masons for public office.
-In New York, the supporters of President John Quincy Adams, called "Adams men", or Anti-Jacksonians, or National Republicans, were a feeble organization.
-Adams supporters used the strong anti-Masonic feeling to create a new party in opposition to the rising Jacksonian Democracy nationally and the Albany Regency political organization of Martin Van Buren in New York.
-In this effort, they were aided by the fact that Andrew Jackson was a high-ranking Mason and frequently spoke in praise of the organization.
-The alleged remark of Anti-Masonic organizer Thurlow Weed (which Weed denied), that an unidentified corpse found in the Niagara River was "a good enough Morgan" until after the 1828 elections, summarized the value of the Morgan disappearance for the opponents of Jackson.
+When the Anti-Masonic party began organizing candidates for the 1827 election of the 51st New York State Legislature, the anti-Jackson National Republicans gave up in regions where Anti-Masonic sentiment was highest, which led to Anti-Masons gaining 15 of 125 assembly seats.
+The alleged remark of Anti-Masonic organizer Thurlow Weed (which Weed denied), that an unidentified corpse found in the Niagara River was "a good enough Morgan" until after the 1828 elections, summarized the value of the Morgan disappearance for Jackson's opponents.

 Political rise

-In the elections of 1828, the new party proved unexpectedly strong.
-Though its candidate for governor of New York, Solomon Southwick, was defeated, the Anti-Masonic Party became the main opposition party to the Jacksonian Democrats in New York.
-In 1829, it broadened its issues base when it became a champion of internal improvements and the protective tariff.
+In the elections of 1828, the new party proved unexpectedly strong, securing three of eight available State Senate seats as well as five seats in the United States House of Representatives.
+The party's candidate for governor of New York, Solomon Southwick, was defeated, partially due to attacks on his character by Thurlow Weed.
+Despite this, the Anti-Masonic Party became the main opposition party to the Jacksonian Democrats in New York.
+In this effort, they were aided by the fact that president-elect Andrew Jackson was a high-ranking Mason and frequently spoke in praise of the organization.
+Having established itself as a major political force, the party broadened its issues base in 1829, when it became a champion of internal improvements and the protective tariff.

 Anti-Masonic Party members expanded the use of party-affiliated newspapers for political organizing by publishing over 100, including Southwick's National Observer and Weed's Anti-Masonic Enquirer.
 By 1829, Weed's Albany Journal had become the preeminent Anti-Masonic paper and it later became the leading Whig newspaper.
 The newspapers of the time reveled in partisanship and one brief paragraph in an Albany Journal article opposing Martin Van Buren included the words "dangerous", "demagogue", "corrupt", "degrade", "pervert", "prostitute", "debauch" and "cursed".